 Pack your bags.
 We’re going on vacation!

-And it should give would-be travelers all the information they need to arrange their travel plans.
+Plus, beyond serving as a trustworthy source of inspiration, a travel site also needs to give would-be travelers all the information they need to arrange their travel plans.

 Not all travel sites tick all of these boxes, but the ones that do stand out from all the rest.
-That’s important because how your site looks will determine what your users think of it.

-To make a visitor’s travel planning easy, the ideal travel website should include a mix of the following:
+But in general, the ideal travel website should include a mix of the following:

 - High-quality photography

-- Travel tips
+- Packing tips

 - Maps and guides

-- Public transport info
+- Public transport information

 - Airport information